serdimoa/charting/Widget-Constructor.md

 Find full supported parameters list below.
 Please remember that changing those parameters after chart is initialized **does not work**.
 If you want to change the state of a chart after it was initialized, use [[Widget methods|Widget-Methods]] instead.

+Properties marked :chart: are available in [[Trading Terminal|Trading-Terminal:-Brief-Intro]] only.

 ####symbol, interval [mandatory]
 Initial symbol & interval of your chart.